23rd May 2025

 Starfish have had a great half term!

-The children have continued to make the most of our broad and varied curriculum, accessing a range of Outdoor spaces across the week such as Forest Schools, outdoor learning time, and our regulation time in the hall across the week.
-There has been a big focus on learning about animal care and when we find bugs when out and about, we are learning to look after them.
+The children have continued to make the most of our broad and varied curriculum, accessing a range of Outdoor spaces across the week such as forest schools, outdoor learning time, and our regulation time across the week.
+There has been a big focus on the weather and recognising hot and cold and how we feel.
+Some of the children find it tricky to take off jumpers and tolerate suncream so we have worked on some of those key areas.

 Well done Starfish!
 Another wonderful half term!